robert19066/C.A.T-Command-Autonomation-Thingy/README.md

 **C.A.T** is an alternative of cmd,with a little bit of improvments.
-Because in cmd,and powershhel there aren't aliases,but C.A.T has!
+Because in cmd,and PowerShell there aren't aliases,but C.A.T has!
 You can modify it straight from the file!
 And it ***cannot*** run on Unix-based systems(yet)

 ## Commands